gurkanctn/AltayTankGame/README.md

-Altay Tank Game can be found on: http://epicos.itch.io
+Altay Tank Game web page is on: http://epicos.itch.io

-Developed by G.Çetin, http://twitter.com/gurkanctn

-December 2018
+Important: This set of C++ source codes may require Visual Studio 2015+ to build and debug.